| Conversion

 globally, with profound consequences for biological diversity and

 other ecosystem services.
-In the Pacific Northwest — as
+In the Pacific Northwest—as

-in much of western North America — mountain meadows are
+in much of western North America—mountain meadows are

-increasingly threatened by the encroachment of conifers in response
+increasingly threatened by the encroachment of conifers as a result of fire suppression, release from grazing pressure, and changes in climate.

 Our